MakotoE/fah-pauser-daemon/README.md

 - rFactor2.exe
 ```

-The system processes list is polled once every five minutes.
+The system processes list is polled once every two minutes.

+[rust-fah-pauser](https://github.com/MakotoE/rust-fah-pauser) is an improved version that uses low-level APIs and refreshes every minute.